JosephDuffy/Yarn-Ball/README.md

 ### Firefox

 [`web-ext`](https://developer.mozilla.org/Add-ons/WebExtensions/Getting_started_with_web-ext) is recommended when developing on Firefox.
-This tool will load Yarn Ball in to Firefox and reload it when changes are detected by running `web-ext run` inside the `build/WebExtension` directory.
+This tool will load Yarn Ball in to Firefox and reload it when changes are detected.
+This can be achieved by running `web-ext run` inside the `build/WebExtension` directory.

 Alternatively follow [Mozilla's guide to installing add-ons](https://developer.mozilla.org/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).